 Years of Experience

-Those with one to four years of experience at the company can expect to make about $64K annually on average.
-When we consider tenure, a substantial portion of employees (32 percent) have been working for five to nine years and make around $78K per year on average.
+Those with one to four years of experience at the company can expect to make $64K annually on average.
+The greater proportion of employees (30 percent) report five to nine years of experience and bring home median pay of $79K per year.

 Certifications and Degrees